particle-iot/docs/src/content/guide/tools-and-features/libraries.md

 ### Private Libraries<img class="inline-header-image -small" src="/assets/images/private.png">

-Private libraries are libraries that have been uploaded to the Particle Cloud for reuse with many projects, but are _only_ visible to the individual who created and submitted the library.
+Private libraries are libraries that have been uploaded to the Particle Device Cloud for reuse with many projects, but are _only_ visible to the individual who created and submitted the library.
 Private libraries can be published as public libraries at any time by the author of the library using the `particle library publish` command.

 ## Library file structure